cit30900/workbook/dev_environment/mac.md

 3. Once virtualenvwrapper is installed, copy and paste EACH of the following commands in the Terminal window (one at a time):

 * `export WORKON_HOME=$HOME/.envs`
+* `source /usr/local/bin/virtualenvwrapper.sh`

 (devenv:mac:virtualenvironment)=
 ## Create a Virtual Environment
-Use `virtualenvwrapper-win` to create a new virtual environment for this course.
+Use `virtualenvwrapper` to create a new virtual environment for this course.

-1. Open a Command Prompt *as an adminstrator* on your computer
+1. Open a Terminal on your computer
 2. Use the following command to create a virtual environment named `cit30900env`:

 ```